-• Applicants will be required to answer questions on the research plan and other aspects of the submitted documents.
-Applicants should prepare presentation slides summarizing the descriptions on your past research achievements and future research plans for the Doctoral Program in the submitted documents.

-• In the Summer Entrance Examination, the oral examination will be held online between August 21 (Wednesday) and August 23 (Friday), 2024, in principle.
-Applicants will be notified of the detailed schedule and the method of the examination by early August.

-• In the Winter Entrance Examination, the oral examination will be held online between January 29 (Wednesday) and January 31 (Friday), 2025, in principle.
+- Applicants will be required to answer questions on the research plan and other aspects of the submitted documents.
+Applicants should prepare presentation slides summarizing the descriptions on your past research achievements and future research plans for the Doctoral Program in the submitted documents. - In the Summer Entrance Examination, the oral examination will be held online between August 21 (Thursday) and August 22 (Friday), 2025, in principle.
+Applicants will be notified of the detailed schedule and the method of the examination by early August. - In the Winter Entrance Examination, the oral examination will be held online between January 28 (Wednesday) and January 30 (Friday), 2026, in principle.
 Applicants will be notified regarding the detailed schedule and the method of the examination by the middle of January.

-6. Secondary Examination

-In the case of the Summer Entrance Examination, persons who have passed the Primary Examinations shall take the Secondary Examination between late January and mid-February, 2025.
-However, for applicants who wish to enter the graduate school in October and those who wish to enter in April but have obtained or are expected to obtain a master's program or a professional degree program by September 30, 2024, the Secondary Examination will be conducted during the period of the Primary Examinations.

-In the case of the Winter Entrance Examination, the Secondary Examination will be conducted during the period of the Primary Examinations.

-As the Secondary Examination, an oral examination will be conducted on the Master's thesis research or its alternative.
-Applicants should send their Master's thesis (including those in progress) or its alternative to the office by e-mail by two weeks before the oral examination date.
-Applicants will be notified of the schedule and the method of the oral examination by the middle of January.

-7. Contact
+6. Contact